Columbus Failure to Diagnose Attorney

 Certain procedures to the spine and localized anesthesia can lead to abscesses as well.
 A doctor should suspect spinal epidural abscess in these patients until it is ruled out by appropriate testing.
 Standard care for an epidural abscess diagnosis should involve immediate surgery to drain the abscess, or the use of antibiotics directly on the abscess if the patient is considered high risk for surgery.

 Given that this condition is rare and possesses fairly general symptoms, one may wonder whether the failure to diagnose could constitute medical negligence.
 Ultimately, this is a matter that must be determined in the details of your case.
-Having a Columbus medical negligence attorney by your side who has experience with epidural abscess cases is essential.
+Having a Columbus failure to diagnose attorney by your side who has experience with epidural abscess cases is essential.
 Call our firm today if you or a loved has been the victim of a diagnostic error.

 Failure to Correctly Diagnose Meningitis